wlqdml/Machine_Learning/README_deep_learning.md

-# Perceptron-based Linear Classifier for Sentiment Analysis
+# Perceptron-based Classifier for Sentiment Analysis (Amazon reviews)
 - **Introduction**:
   - The training/testing datasets contains reviews written by Amazon customers for various food products.
 The reviews have been adjusted to a +1 or -1 scale, representing a positive or negative review, respectively.
   - The goal is to design a classifier for sentiment analysis.